SofianeSahli/test-ieg-frontend/README.md

 - **ngx-formly** for dynamic and reusable form generation
 - **Session-based authentication** for secure user sessions
 - **Server-Side Rendering (SSR)** with **Express** for SEO and performance optimization
-- **Elasticsearch** for full-text search, analytics, and efficient data indexing

 The architecture is based on **standalone components** for better modularity and scalability, making the project adaptable for **microservice-oriented backends**.